 Both problems can often be solved by using FSMs in combination with concurrent models of computation.
-This was first noted by David Harel, who introduced that Statecharts formalism.
-Statecharts combine a loose version of synchronous-reactive modeling (described below) with FSMs [42].
-FSMs have also been combined with differential equations, yielding the so-called hybrid systems model of computation [45].
+This was first noted by David Harel, who introduced the Statecharts formalism.
+Statecharts combine a loose version of synchronous-reactive modeling (described below) with FSMs [50].
+FSMs have also been combined with differential equations, yielding the so-called hybrid systems model of computation [53].

 The FSM domain in Ptolemy II can be hierarchically combined with other domains.
-We call the resulting formalism "\charts" (pronounced "starcharts") where the star represents a wildcard [38].
+We call the resulting formalism "\charts" (pronounced "starcharts") where the star represents a wildcard [45].
 Since most other domains represent concurrent computations, \charts model concurrent finite state machines with a variety of concurrency semantics.
-When combined with CT, they yield hybrid systems and models.
-When combined with SR (described below), they yield something close to Statecharts.
-When combined with process networks, they resemble SDL [115].
+When combined with CT, they yield hybrid systems and modal models.
+When combined with SR (described below), they yield something close to State-charts.
+When combined with process networks, they resemble SDL [128].